-- 11. The Commentary to \$2D1.1 captioned "Application Notes" is amended by deleting: - "11.
+- 20. The Commentary to §2D1.1 captioned "Application Notes" is amended by deleting: - "11.
 If it is uncertain whether the quantity of drugs involved falls into one category in the table or an adjacent category, the court may use the intermediate level for sentencing purposes.
-For example, sale of 700-900 grams of heroin is at level 30, while sale of 400-699 grams is at level 28.
+For example, sale of 700-999 grams of heroin is at level 30, while sale of 400-699 grams is at level 28.
 If the exact quantity is uncertain, but near 700 grams, use of level 29 would be permissible."

 The purpose of this amendment is to delete an erroneous reference to interpolation, which cannot apply as the guideline is written.
+The effective date of this amendment is January 15, 1988.

-- 12. The Commentary to §2D1.1 captioned "Application Notes" is amended by inserting, as a new note, the following: - "11.
+- 21. The Commentary to §2D1.1 captioned "Application Notes" is amended by inserting, as a new note, the following: - "11.
 Types and quantities of drugs not specified in the count of conviction may be considered in determining the offense level.
 See §1B1.3(a)(2) (Relevant Conduct).
 If the amount seized does not reflect the scale of the offense, see Application Note 2 of the Commentary to §2D1.4.
 If the offense involved negotiation to traffic in a controlled substance, see Application Note 1 of the Commentary to §2D1.4.".

 The purpose of this amendment is to clarify the Commentary.
+The effective date of this amendment is January 15, 1988.